muzkat/nextjs-tools/README.md

 # nextjs-tools

-Modern and fast build tools for ExtJS - Classic framwork
+Modern and fast build tools for ExtJS - Classic framework

 * no java / sdk during build needed
 * no dependencies except this package